 The DGG will advise, help and mentor students so that they will feel supported in the Notre Dame way.
 In Dublin, we prioritize cultural immersion, learning ‘through the soles of your feet’ and a deep dive into every aspect of Irish culture.
 Program field trips will introduce our students to this intimate but remarkably variegated island.

 Our study abroad programs in Dublin cater to a wide variety of undergraduate experiences at Notre Dame.
 Below are descriptions of the three host institutions available for semester-long programs of study.
 Please use the links to learn more about the program(s) that best suit your plan of study.

 Dublin City University (DCU)

-The Dublin Global Gateway is thrilled to announce our newest partnership with Dublin City University, a tech-focused institution, and their internationally recognized School of Computing.
-Students majoring in Computer Science or Engineering can integrate themselves into an Irish cohort of university students, pursuing coursework in Information Systems or Data Analytics for a semester of study.
+The youngest of our partner institutions, Dublin City University, is a tech-focused institution, and students can avail of courses in their internationally recognized Schools of Computing and Business.
+Students majoring in Computer Science or Engineering, or Business Analytics or Business Technology can integrate themselves into an Irish cohort of university students, pursuing coursework in Engineering, Information Systems, or Data Analytics for a semester of study, while also completing core requirements.
 The main DCU campus is located four miles north of City Centre in Glasnevin, complemented by the recently acquired St. Patrick’s College and All Hallows campus, both of which feature impressive architecture.
 The new student union on the main campus building underscores the active and diverse student life available on campus with a variety of organizations exploring politics, sport and art.

 Trinity College Dublin (TCD)